Living in Harmony With Spirit

 As mere mortals, we may not fully grasp the universal love of God, but it is not difficult for us to identify and appreciate the unconditional love that most parents have for their children.
 By appreciating the depth of family love, we come to know God’s attitude of love.

 It is this kind of universal, parental love we wish to explore, nurture, and express in our own lives.
 Parental love is a spiritual love, a divine love.
-By learning to love others with the same unconditional kindness and affection, we emulate the spiritual attitude of God.
+By learning to love others with the same unconditional kindness and affection we give to our children, we emulate the spiritual attitude of God.

-But divine love is not romantic love in the sense of being overly doting, dreamy, or fanciful.
-Instead, it is more like the love of a mature, dutiful, and wise parent, one who is willing to take whatever steps necessary to prepare their children for the realities, responsibilities, and challenges of a mature, spiritual life.
+But divine love is not a romantic love in the sense of being overly doting, dreamy, or fanciful.
+Instead, it is more like the love of a mature, dutiful, and wise parent who is willing to take whatever steps necessary to instill self-confidence in their children without pampering them.
+Wise parents prepare their children for the realities, responsibilities, and challenges of a mature, spiritual life.

 People do not seem to realize that their opinion of the world is also a confession of character.